Dynamic Ordered Panel Logit Models: Model and moment conditions

-This estimation approach solves the incidental parameter problem (\citealt{neyman1948consistent}), because the moment condition \eqref{MomentFunctionUnconditional} does not feature the individual specific effect $A$ at all.
+for any function $h : \{1,\ldots,Q\} \times \mathbb{R}^{T \times K} \times \Theta \rightarrow \mathbb{R}$ such that the expectation is well-defined.
+Those unconditional moment conditions can then be used to estimate the model parameters $\theta^0$ by the generalized method of moments (GMM).
+Such an estimation approach solves the incidental parameter problem (\citealt{neyman1948consistent}), because the moment condition \eqref{MomentFunctionUnconditional} does not feature the individual-specific effect $A$ at all.
 No assumptions are imposed on the distribution of those nuisance parameters, and they need not be estimated.
-On the flip-side, this implies that we do not learn anything about the distribution of $A$, which is why in this paper we focus exclusively on inference for $\theta$.
-Notice, however, that even if one is interested in (functions of) the individual specific effects, like average partial effects, then the estimation of the common parameters $\theta$ will always be a key first step in any inference procedure.
+On the flip-side, this implies that we do not learn anything about the distribution of $A$.
+Notice, however, that if one is interested in (functions of) the individual-specific effects such as average partial effects, then the estimation of the common parameters $\theta$ will always be a key first step in any inference procedure.